Factsheet about pneumococcal disease

 - Streptococcus pneumoniae is the most frequent aetiology of mastoiditis, as well as of the feared complications of mastoiditis; meningitis and brain abscesses.

 - Invasive pneumococcal disease is defined as the isolation of S. pneumoniae from blood or another normally sterile site.
 Invasive pneumococcal disease is therefore not one condition but a group of pneumococcal infections in which the pathogen has penetrated the body’s barrier defence and invaded normally sterile sites.
-The EU case definition of IPD (2002/253/EC) for the purpose of reporting communicable diseases to the community network can be found here.

 - Streptococcus pneumoniae is the most common cause of bacterial meningitis in adults.
 Invasion of the meninges is usually via the bloodstream but can result from direct entry following a skull fracture.
 Presentation may be acute or sub-acute with fever, irritability, confusion and seizures.
 Signs of meningism are often prominent, and patients may present with focal neurological deficits and cranial nerve palsies.
 The case fatality ratio is as high as 10–30% and pneumococcal meningitis is associated with a higher risk of both death and permanent disability than other bacterial meningitis.